Axicabtagene ciloleucel (By injection)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to axicabtagene ciloleucel.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
 This medicine must be given slowly using a pump, so the IV tube should remain in place for less than 30 minutes.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- You may be given other medicines (including cyclophosphamide, fludarabine, allergy medicine, or fever medicine) days or hours before starting treatment with this medicine.
+- You may be given other medicines (including cyclophosphamide, fludarabine, allergy medicine, fever medicine, steroid medicine) days or hours before starting treatment with this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.